skellis46/slipbox/harmful content project preparation.md

 - we are basically attempting to introduce a massive amount of friction into the system
 - is there a way to build an online version of Transparencies -- something that automates transparency layer of images, and then makes them available on a lightboard/desktop online?

-- make clear link between interoception, body-based practices (mindful body practices): e.g. Gibson (2019)!
-Also Mehling et al 2011 (readwise) (uses term 'body awareness practices)
+- make clear link between interoception, body-based practices (mindful body practices): e.g. Gibson (2019) Also Mehling et al 2011 (readwise) (uses term 'body awareness practices), also Sze et al 2010 [@sze-2010-coherence]
 - note in Todd and Aspell the maladaptive vs adaptive body awareness: "Maladaptive BA is avoidant, evaluative and linked to anxiety and other negative emotional states, whereas adaptive BA is accepting, non-judgmental and related to wellbeing."
 - change in perception, perception of change
 - can we get access to how harmful content is currently labelled? this seems critical -- that is, what is the status quo (linguistically but also re conditions created, etc)?